cli-kit/cli-command/README.md

   .parse();
 ```

-Note that because the unparsed arguments list is always an arrray specifying the `Array` type will result in a multi-dimensional array of strings.
+Note that because the unparsed arguments list is always an array specifying the `Array` type will result in a multi-dimensional array of strings.

 ## Commands